Sorry, no records were found. Please adjust your search criteria and try again.

 Jardin de Balata

 The Jardin de Balata is a lush garden in the hills just outside the city.
 Created by a passionate botanist, the garden is an explosion of tropical flora.
-As you stroll along elevated walkways that meander through the treetops, you’re greeted by the sounds of the forest: birds calling, leaves rustling, and distant waterfalls crashing down.
+As you stroll along elevated walkways that meander through the treetops, you’re greeted by the sounds of the forest: birds calling, leaves rustling, and distant waterfalls.
 It’s a reminder of the biodiversity that thrives across Martinique, with thousands of plant species brought together in this living collection.

 From the forum

-- This forum has 5 topics, 11 replies, and was last updated 2 months ago by .
+- This forum has 5 topics, 11 replies, and was last updated 11 months ago by .

 -